recoverysource/handbook/essentials/websites.rst

 to troubleshoot issues that may be encountered.
 These foundations are similar to understanding that vehicles need galosine for propulsion.

+This chapter demystifies how websites and the Internet operate and lays the groundwork for the remainder of this handbook.

 .. _ip:

 Internet Protocol